You can derive new variables based on existing variables in a dataset. The following methods are available to derive variables.

 Combine categories – Derive a variable by combining categories from an existing categorical, multiple response, or array variable.
 For example, starting with a variable that recorded people’s opinions on issues on a scale from 1-10, you could derive a variable that combines the “1-3” responses into “Disagree”, “4-7” into “Unsure”, and “8-10” into “Agree”.
 The type of variable created will be the same as the type of the variable it is based on.
+Click New Variable at the bottom of the variable list and select Combine categories to get started.
 See Combining Categories

 Categorical variable – To derive a categorical variable, define each category with a logical expression based on one or more existing variables.
 For example, you could derive a variable that defined “Soccer Moms” as “Gender = Female” and “Children Under 18 = Yes” and ”Single Dads” as “Gender = Male”, “Children Under 18 = Yes”, and “Marital Status = Single, Divorced, or Widowed”.
+Click New Variable at the bottom of the variable list and select Categorical variable to get started.
 See Building Categorical Variables.

 Personal and Shared Variables